Jean-njoroge/Machine-Learning-Resources/supervised_learning/README.md

 #### Classification for predicting class labels
 * Classification is a subcategory of supervised learning where the goal is to predict the categorical class labels of new instances, based on past observations.
 * Those class labels are discrete, unordered values that can be understood as the group memberships of the instances.
-* Example email spam detection represents a typical example of a binary classification task, where the machine learning algorithm learns a set of rules in order to distinguish between two possible classes: spam and non-spam emails.
+* spam detection represents a typical example of a binary classification task, where the machine learning algorithm learns a set of rules in order to distinguish between two possible classes: spam and non-spam emails.
+* set of class labels does not have to be of a binary nature.
+The predictive model learned by a supervised learning algorithm can assign any class label that was presented in the training dataset to a new, unlabeled instance.